LorenGr/posts-management-app/README.md

 ## Pipes

-### HighlightPipe

-The `HighlightPipe` is used to highlight parts of a string that match a search term.
-It wraps the matching parts in a `span` with a `highlight` class to apply custom styles.

 ### TruncatePipe

 The `TruncatePipe` is used to truncate long text to a specified length.
 It adds ellipses (`...`) to indicate that the text has been truncated.